Satish-Pinnamani/Test-Assignment2/README.md

 ---
 ## Apply Custom CSS to Admin Area

-> How do i add custom css and js files to admin area of wordpress [Stackoverflow](https://stackoverflow.com/questions/18553610/how-do-i-add-custom-css-and-js-files-to-admin-area-of-wordpress)
+> How do i add custom css and js files to admin area of wordpress <br>
+ [Stackoverflow](https://stackoverflow.com/questions/18553610/how-do-i-add-custom-css-and-js-files-to-admin-area-of-wordpress)

 ```